cibucristi/altv-angular/README.md

 ## Getting started
 Clone the repository and use `npm install`, after installing the packages use:

+> [!CAUTION]
+> If you do not have the [Angular CLI](https://angular.dev/tools/cli/setup-local) installed, install it before advancing further.

 - `ng serve` for development mode, it's going to watch the files and build the application upon changes.
 You can create the alt:V browser on the generated address.
 - `ng build` to build the angular project.